Weddings

 Conversion:

-Finding Jewish partners in the Platteland was not easy and quite a few Vryburg Jews had spouses who converted to Judaism.
-The Beth Din refused to share copies of its correspondence with the Vryburg community.
-Much of this correspondences dealt with the sensitive issues of conversion.
+Finding Jewish partners in the platteland was not easy, and a number of Vryburg Jews married spouses who later converted to Judaism.
+Unfortunately, the Beth Din declined to share correspondence with the Vryburg community, much of which dealt with the sensitive issue of conversion.

 Morris Grace married Elie Elija Johanna Potgieter in 1936.
 Their marriage certificate lists them as living in Coetzersdam.
 Joe Joffe's 1983 interview with Eva Horwitz, tells their story and the complexities of identity, conversion and ultimately assimilation.